 What is a KPI?

-A KPI (key performance indicator) is a measurement of value that manufacturing companies typically use and track to determine how they are performing in a particular area of operations.
-KPIs are ideally presented in dashboard format, giving the user the ability to quickly answer the questions of “How are we are doing?” and “What is causing performance issues"?
-Think of KPIs as a company or department’s scoreboard for how the team is playing in the game.
+A KPI (key performance indicator) is a measurement of value that manufacturing companies typically identify and track to determine how they are performing in a particular area of operations.
+KPIs are ideally presented in a dashboard format, giving the user the ability to quickly answer questions like, “How are we are doing?” and “What is causing performance issues”?
+Think of KPIs as a company or department’s scoreboard showing how well the team is playing in the game.

-Every company is different, and in my experience, so are its KPIs.
-The KPIs are limited by the software systems the company uses, though.
-Companies typically manage based on what they can track—if a company does not have sophisticated software systems, the default KPI becomes “dollars.”
-For example, dollars shipped this day, week, month, etc. With more sophisticated software comes the ability to measure things at a more granular level.
+Every company is different and, in my experience, so are its KPIs.
+KPIs are limited by the software system the company uses, though.
+Companies typically manage performance based on what they can track—if a company does not have sophisticated software systems, the default KPI becomes “dollars” (e.g. dollars shipped this day, week, month, etc.).
+With more sophisticated software comes the ability to measure things at a more granular level.

 What manufacturing KPIs should I consider?

 Using the example of a manufacturing company, I’ll give some common KPIs below.
-The list is not exhaustive, but rather a starting point.
+The list is not exhaustive, but rather a starting point for manufacturing metrics.

 Direct vs. indirect labor costs